TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

-case class Sym(n: Int) extends Exp   // Symbol case class Const(x: Any) extends Exp // Constant case class Block(in: List[Sym], res: Exp, ein: Sym, eff: EffectSummary) extends Def case class Node(n: Sym, op: String, rhs: List[Def], eff: EffectSummary)
+case class Sym(n: Int) extends Exp   // Symbol case class Const(x: Any) extends Exp // Constant case class Block(in: List[Sym], res: Exp, ein: Sym, eff: EffectSummary) extends Def

+case class Node(n: Sym, op: String, rhs: List[Def], eff: EffectSummary)
 ```

-From this class hierarchy, we can see that the basic unit of the LMS IR is `Exp`,
-which can be `Const(0)`, `Const("hello")`, or `Sym(2)`, which really means `x2` in the
-generated code.
-We can combine basic units into `Node`, such as
+`Def` represents a definition, which is used in the RHS of all nodes.
+A definition can be an `Exp` or a `Block`. `Exp` can be a `Sym` or a `Const`. `Sym` represents symbols in the IR, which are identified by a unique integer.
+For example, `Sym(2)` represents `x2` in the generated code. `Const` represents immediate values, such as integers (e.g. `Const(0)`), strings (e.g. `Const(hello)`), etc.

+`Node` represents statements in the IR.
+The first field `n` of a node is a `Sym`, which represents the LHS of a node.
+The second field `op` is the operator of the statement.
+Using strings for the operators allows eazy extension of various kinds of nodes such as `-`, `print`, etc. The third field is the list of operands (RHS) of a node, and lastly `eff` is the effect of a node, which we will cover later.
+For example, the statement `val x3 = x2 + 1` would become
 ``` scala
 Node(Sym(x3), "+", List(Sym(x2), Const(1)), _)
 ```
-the semantics of which is `x3 = x2 + 1`.
-As you can probably see, the node `op` is just
-a string, which allows eazy extension of various kinds of nodes such as `-`, `print`, etc.
+in the IR.

-Using `Exp` and `Node`, we can construct program of arbitrary sizes, but there is still
+Using `Exp` and `Node`, we can construct programs of arbitrary sizes, but there are still
-no blocks or scopes in the IR, which is necessary for constructing conditionals, loops,
+no blocks or scopes in the IR, which are necessary for constructing conditionals, loops,
-functions, etc. The `case class Block` is exactly for that purpose.
+functions, etc. The `Block` class is exactly for that purpose.
 However, it
 might be surprising that the `Block` class doesn't really contain a list of nodes that
 are in the block.
 Instead, it has `in: List[Sym]` as the inputs of the block, `res: Exp`
-as the output of the block, and then `ein: Sym` and `eff: EffectSummar` for effect-related
-contents (will cover later).
+as the output of the block, and then `ein: Sym` and `eff: EffectSummary` for effect-related contents (will cover later).
 Where are the nodes that should go into the block?

-It turned out that the nodes are in the graph, but not explicitly scoped in the block.
+It turns out that the nodes are in the graph, but not explicitly scoped in the block.
 when traversing the graph (for analysis, transformation, or code generation), the nodes
 of each block are dynamically computed from all available nodes, using the *dependencies*.
+We call this process *scheduling*.
 This is the feature of *sea of nodes* styled IR, which is covered in more details later.

-Some may wonder why going for sea of nodes IR, where dynamically computing the nodes
-of a scope seems to be an overhead for any graph traversal.
-It is true that dynamically
+One may wonder why we use a sea of nodes IR, where dynamically scheduling the nodes seems to be an overhead in compilation time.
+The advantage is that since nodes are
-computing the nodes of a scope adds overhead.
-However, the advantage is that nodes are
-not fixed to a certain scope, and scheduling the nodes (in or out-of scopes) can be
-a powerful optimization (called code motion) of the IR.
-For instance, the user of LMS
-might constructed a graph like this:
+not fixed to a certain scope, they can be easily moved in or out-of scopes, which can be a powerful optimization (called code motion).
+For instance, a user might construct a graph like this:

 ``` scala
 for (i <- 0 until 100) {